 The way the injury or illness occurred can have an impact on whether it is compensable.
 If you were goofing off in an area where you should have been serious, there is a chance that your injury might not be compensable.

 Of course, this isn’t always the case.
 The conditions that were present when you were injured can also have an impact on a workers’ compensation claim.

-Some workers’ compensation claims involve alcoholic beverages.
+Some workers’ comp claims involve alcoholic beverages.
 If you were drinking at the time of the injury, the reason you were in the presence of alcohol might matter.
 For example, you might be able to get workers’ compensation if you are injured at a work-sponsored event where alcohol was provided.

 Many workers’ compensation claims will require drug testing.
 In most cases, your claim wouldn’t be considered compensable if you had drugs in your system.
 Of course, this is something that might be up in the air if you had a prescription for the drugs you were taking at the time of the injury.